 - You are travelling to Canada on a holiday, for business (for example to attend a meeting or to visit clients or suppliers) or on transit

-- On arrival in Canada, you possess a return ticket or another ticket with which you will eventually leave Canada again
+- On arrival in Canada, you possess a return ticket or another ticket ensuring you will eventually leave Canada again

-- You have the British or Irish nationality
+- You are a British or European national

-If you meet all of these requirements, you do not need to apply for a visa but are better off applying for an eTA.
+If you meet all of these requirements, you do not need to apply for a visa, you can simply apply for an eTA.

-If you meet ALL of the above-mentioned requirements, you can apply for an eTA.
+If you meet ALL of the requirements mentioned above, you can apply for an eTA.
 An eTA Canada is not a visa, but a mandatory electronic travel authorisation to travel to Canada without a visa.
 The “electronic Travel Authorization” (eTA) system was implemented to allow travellers to fly to Canada with less stress.
 As you are required to apply for an eTA beforehand, it saves you a lot of time during your trip and prevents waiting times at the airport.

 Read more about the eTA and applying for an eTA

-In the following cases you do not meet the requirements for the eTA and are therefore required to apply for a Canada visa:
+In the following instances, you do not meet the requirements for the eTA and are therefore required to apply for a Canada visa:

 - You are planning to stay in Canada for longer than six consecutive months